bthodla/udsnd_drp/README.md

 # Project GitHub Name: udsnd_drp
 ## Project Name: Udacity Data Science Nanodegree - Disaster Response Piplelines Project

+### Summary
+This project helps a disaster management organization analyze the messages that it receives to build a model that classifies disaster messages.

 In this project, I was provided with two types of data:
 * Messages relating to disaster(s) that people were experiencing
 * Categories of disasters